brodieaustin/poisoned-well-novel/poisoned-well.md

 "Yes, that is it.
 A water woman, as are my companions."

 "And I found you?
-I found your caracan out there?"
+I found your caravan out there?"

 "Somehow you did.
 And here you are.
 A strong girl, we all agree."
 There was a tone of hesitation in the woman's voice, but Manan was happy not to probe into it further.
 "Come.
 You should return to the wagon."